kubernetes/kops/docs/cli/kops_toolbox_template.md

 ### Options

 ```
       --config-value string   Show the value of a specific configuration value
       --fail-on-missing       Fail on referencing unset variables in templates (default true)
       --format-yaml           Attempt to format the generated yaml content before output
+  -h, --help                  help for template
       --output string         Path to output file, otherwise defaults to stdout
-      --snippets stringSlice   Path to directory containing snippets used for templating
+      --snippets strings      Path to directory containing snippets used for templating
-      --template stringSlice   Path to template file or directory of templates to render
+      --template strings      Path to template file or directory of templates to render
-      --values stringSlice     Path to a configuration file containing values to include in template
+      --values strings        Path to a configuration file containing values to include in template
 ```

 ### Options inherited from parent commands